-Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring Spring 1/9-5/1/23 Cost: \$1095; 8/1 - \$1120

-Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).
+Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring Spring 1/9-5/1/23 Cost: \$1095; 8/1 - \$1120 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3)

-JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES- Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
+JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES-Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
 The JTT 10 literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
 A variety of interesting and fun projects, Reader's Theaters, group skits, and a Medieval Banquet make this an exciting year for both literature and history.
 This year's writing focuses on advanced expository paragraphs with sub-topic sentences, and various college essay formats, including the MLA Style research paper.
 Students will be challenged to think critically as they research a medieval history topic for the research paper.
 With an oral presentation at the end of the year, students learn to present their research findings to the class and defend their research.
 Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, A Pocket Style Manual, and The Writing Handbook.
 Paperbacks will be listed on the syllabus.
 This course counts as Honors English 10 and Honors World History.
 Time: Mondays; 1-4pm.

-Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23 Cost: \$1095; 8/1 - \$1120 Homework for the summer: Read Dover edition of Beowulf.
+$\textbf{Dates:} \ \ \text{Fall } 8/15 \ \text{-} 12/12/22 \ \text{(Labor Day } 9/5 \ \text{closed)} \ \text{and Spring } 1/9 \text{-} 5/1/23$ Cost: \$1095; 8/1 - \$1120 Homework for the summer: Read Dover edition of Beowulf.

 What is the Flipped Classroom or FlipIt?
 The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
 Short video lectures (PowerPoints, videos, or other media) are viewed by students at home before the class session, while in-class time is devoted to collaborative activities, projects, or discussions.
 This exciting methodology fits the JTT model perfectly.
-Juniors and seniors, in preparation for college, will assume more of the responsibility for studing and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group estimities.
-Implemented in oot the methodology has been a big bit at UEP TV users.

-activities.
-Implemented in 2019-20, this methodology has been a big hit at HEP TX .
+Juniors and seniors, in preparation for college, will assume more of the responsibility for studing and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group activities.
+Implemented in 2019-20, this methodology has been a big hit at HEP TX.
 Joanne Juren and HEP TX were awarded a grant by the Nobel Family's National Society of High School Scholars to use to purchase additional materials to enhance the use of the FlipIt method in the JTT program.